1950 Pacific typhoon season: Typhoon Kezia

 On September 13 Typhoon Kezia hit part of the fleet off Kyushu.

 P-51 Mustangs belonging to No. 77 Squadron RAAF were grounded at Iwakuni because of the typhoon on September 13 and 14.

 There was great damage in western Japan.
 In Japan, 30 dead, 19 missing people, 35 injured.
 The total damage and breakage of the house is 4,836.
 There are 121,1924 inundated houses.
 In the Itsukushima Shrine the building was damaged, the Kintai Bridge was lost.

 Severe Tropical Storm Twenty-six

 This storm tracked through Vietnam and Laos.

-Tropical Storm Lucretia-Nancy
+Tropical Storm LucretiaNancy

 The storm was first tracked by CMA on September 11.